wscld/react-server-app/README.md

 4. **Full Interactivity** - `useState`, `useEffect`, event handlers, and all React features work as expected
 5. **Smart Caching** - Bundles and props are cached with MD5 hashes and served with immutable cache headers

+> **Note:** SPA mode requires `vite` and `@vitejs/plugin-react` to be installed.
+When using Node.js, the framework automatically falls back to Vite.
+With Bun runtime, you can use either Bun's built-in bundler or Vite.

 **Configure Bundler:**

 ```tsx